Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 for each file named `FILE` the metadata is located in a file named `FILE_meta.json`, whereas for a directory `DIR` the metadata is in `DIR/_meta.json`.

-The convention can be configured by overriding the path and file prefix and suffixes.
+The convention can be configured by overriding the prefixes and suffixes that are attached to the path itself and to the filename.
 The general pattern is as follows:

 For a path `a/b/c/d`, the metadata is located in: